ptkdev/wordpress-theme-ptkblogwhite/README.md

-#PTKDevBlog (Wordpress Theme)
+#PTKDev.it (Wordpress Theme)

-PTKDevBlog (Wordpress Theme) is official wordpress theme of http://www.ptkdev.it/
+PTKDev.it (Wordpress Theme) is official wordpress theme of http://www.ptkdev.it/

 ## How to Install